 - Finally, if you have a person blocked completely, they won’t be able to see anything at all (even that you exist) regardless of their other privacy settings.

 There are a lot of reasons you might want to get access to a profile that you aren’t currently allowed to view.
 Maybe you want to see what became of your old crush from college, or you’re curious about whatever happened to the high school bully.
 Maybe you want to check out a coworker and see what kind of things they’re into in their free time.
 There are, of course, legal considerations towards invading a person’s privacy too deeply, but we recognize that there may be some completely non-nefarious reasons for wanting to peek behind the privacy curtain.
-If your person of interest has their profile locked down and set to a private status, in which case you won’t be able to see much, if anything, or they have a semi-open profile that anyone can look at.
-Or they have blocked you specifically and so regardless of their privacy settings, you don’t see them on Facebook at all.
+If your person of interest has their profile locked down and set to a private status, you won’t be able to see much, if anything.
+If they have specifically blocked you, regardless of their privacy settings, you won’t see them on Facebook at all.

 So if the person you’re interested in does have a private profile, what can you do?
 Well, there used to be technological weaknesses in the Facebook site that would allow you to get at least some of the information you’re interested in despite the privacy settings.
 Previously, you could actually manipulate a Facebook profile URL with the person’s name to see some of their timeline and images, though this exploit has long been fixed.
 Other similar exploits and cracks in Facebook’s armor, like the ability to use a Facebook graph URL to access private Facebook images or the option to use third-party tools to circumvent Facebook’s own privacy locks, have all been patched and sealed.